evelynharthbrooke/Taliyah/README.md

+<center><h1>Ellie -- Discord Bot</h1></center>
-# Ellie, a bot for Discord
+<center>A bot for Discord written in TypeScript.<</center>

-This is the official GitHub repository for Ellie, a bot for Discord written using TypeScript and Node.js.
+Welcome to the offiical GitHub/GitLab repository for Ellie, a bot for Discord written using TypeScript and Node.js.
 This is my first full blown attempt at creating a proper Discord bot, and if any issues occur, please file them on either GitLab or GitHub and I will make sure that I take a look at them as soon as I can.

 Ellie uses the [Discord.js](https://github.com/discordjs/discord.js) library for basic interaction with the Discord